AdamBien/aws-cicd-website-cdk/README.md

 ### With external DNS provider:
 1. Set `external.dns.provider=true` in configuration
 2. Deploy: `cdk deploy --context domain=example.com`
-3. Add CNAME validation record to your DNS provider
+3. Add CNAME validation record from us-east-1 ACM to your DNS provider
 4. Wait for certificate validation to complete
 5. Add CloudFront distribution CNAME/A records to your DNS provider